 Collagen peptides are made of the same amino acids, as collagen.
 Most noteworthy, studies have shown that collagen from supplements is more easily absorbed by the human body.
 That’s because collagen peptides are shorter chains of amino acids, compared to naturally synthesized collagen.

-How much collagen should you have a day?
+How much collagen should I have a day?

 Many studies have shown that daily collagen doses of 3 grams can improve skin elasticity and hydration (5).